 III.
 PROCEDURE FOR TELEPHONIC APPEARANCE

 Court Call will provide counsel with written confirmation of a telephonic appearance and will give counsel a number to call to make the telephonic appearance.
-It is counsel's responsibility to dial into the call not later than 10 minutes prior to the scheduled hearing.
+It is counsel’s responsibility to dial into the call prior to the scheduled hearing.
 Court Call does not place a call to counsel.
 Court Call charges a fee for a telephonic appearance.
-If you do not call and connect with the Court Call operator in a timely manner, you will be billed for the call, the hearing may proceed in your absence, and the Court may treat your absence as a failure to appear.
+If you do not call and connect the Court Call operator in a timely manner, you will be billed for the call, the hearing may proceed in your absence, and the court may treat your absence as a failure to appear.